 If widespread adoption and accessibility aren’t good enough reasons, let’s look at individual factors within image quality that make CMOS a better fit for photo and video cameras.

-Conclusion: CMOS cameras are superior for consumer applications
+Conclusion: CMOS Cameras are Superior for Consumer Uses

 That’s really all there is to it.
 The videography and photography markets are in a state of transition from CCD cameras to CMOS largely in part due to economies of scale in CMOS manufacturing.
 If you’ve wondered why camera makers are all using CMOS over CCD cameras–it’s simply because the end-users prefer them because of cost, size, and convenience.
 Hopefully this article has helped those wondering what a CMOS camera is or means: it’s just the type of image sensor.